TyKo0707/e2b_hackathon/README.md

-# AI Agent for Slide Animation
+# TTA: Text-to-Animation Model

 ---
-We developed an **AI agent** capable of generating animated versions of slides provided as input.
+We developed an **AI agent** capable of generating animated videos from textual data provided as an input.
 The pipeline consists of **three main steps**:

 1. **Slide Processing & Description**